WinEisEis/flight_expedia_scraper/README.md

 **Scrape flight schedules and prices from Expedia**

 **Description:** <br>
 In this project, we scrape the flight schedules and prices of Bangkok - Taiwan with the specified departure and arrival date.
-The output will generated in a form of .csv file  for further analysis.<br>
+The output will be generated in a form of .csv file  for further analysis.<br>

 Columns of the output file include: <br>
 - departure_time <br>